 Since I wrote the original article warning the body of Christ to NOT give donations to IFCJ led by Rabbi Eckstein; he passed away, and now his daughter Yael Eckstein is running the ministry.

-As I clearly stated in the original article, Rabbi Eckstein (and family) are not Messianic Jews.
+As I clearly stated in the original article, Rabbi Eckstein (and family) are NOT Messianic Jews.
 The Rabbi was vehemently against Jews such as myself.
-After writing the article in 2015, many of the brethren wrote to me that they were very disappointed that they had been under the impression that IFJC was a Messianic outfit.
+After writing the article in 2015, many brothers and sisters in Christ wrote to me that they were very disappointed that they had been under the impression that IFJC was a Messianic outfit.

 The Rabbi’s annual income was well over $1 Million a year – much more than other leaders of ministries for the Jewish people.
 Also, the other ministries are Messianic, so the people of Israel are getting the Gospel and food supplies from the Messianic ministries.